csralvall/online_game_toxicity/README.md

 #### FastText clustering
 ---

 To explore further go the the [notebook](./clustering_ftt.ipynb).

-The number of clusters choosen for this approach was 100, because it generated a well distributed clustering with a good number of messages in each cluster.
+The number of clusters choosen for this approach was 100, because it generated a well distributed clustering with 50 to 200 messages in each cluster.

 The distribution of chats in clusters was the following: